oigbokwe73/Cloud_Expertise_Solutions/README.md

    - **Compliance Audits**: Perform periodic compliance audits to ensure ongoing adherence to regulatory requirements and internal policies.
    - **Security Updates**: Keep systems, applications, and security tools up to date with the latest patches and updates to protect against known vulnerabilities.

-Sure!
-Here's an expanded view of the "Testing and Validation" phase for a Drive to Azure Cloud solution:

 ### Testing and Validation